argoproj/argo-cd/docs/operator-manual/rbac.md

     granted scopes named after the orgs.
 If a user can create or add themselves to an org in the SCM, they can gain the permissions of the local user with the same name.

-    To avoid ambiguity, if you are using local users and SSO, it is recommended to assign permissions directly to local users, and not to assign roles to local users.
-In other words, instead of using `g, my-local-user, role:admin`, you should explicitly assign permissions to `my-local-user`:
+    To avoid ambiguity, if you are using local users and SSO, it is recommended to assign policies directly to local users, and not to assign roles to local users.
+In other words, instead of using `g, my-local-user, role:admin`, you should explicitly assign policies to `my-local-user`:

     ```yaml
     p, my-local-user, *, *, *, allow